Gabriella439/dhall-manual/manuscript/Integration.md

 ## Arbitrary YAML

-First, you can always decode an arbitrary YAML configuration into the following Dhall type:
+First, you can always decode an arbitrary YAML configuration into a Dhall expression of the following type:

 ```haskell
 https://prelude.dhall-lang.org/JSON/Type
 ```

-... which is a useful remote import that resolves to:
+... which is a convenient remote import that resolves to:

 ```haskell
   ∀(JSON : Type)